FreyreCorona/Simple-Gym/README.md

 ## License

-Copyright (c) 2025 Einier Freyre Corona
+Bussines Source license 2025 Einier Freyre Corona

-All rights reserved.
 This software is proprietary and may only be used under a specific license agreement with the copyright holder.